 Maria Cathedral is a church built at Otome Pass in 1951 to commemorate the Christian martyrs who were tortured there in the late 19th century.
 When Japan "opened-up" in early Meiji, a group of "hidden Christians" emerged from 200 years of hiding their faith.
 Unfortunately, Christianity was still illegal in Japan, and the government rounded them up and sent them into exile around Japan .
 A group of 86 Christians from Nagasaki were imprisoned and tortured in Tsuwano.

-Taikodani Inari (Tel: 0856 72 0219) is the large, bright shrine on the hillside overlooking the town.
-Built by the local lord to emulate the famous Fushimi Inari in Kyoto.
+Taikodani Inari (Tel: 0856 72 0219) is the large, brightly colored shrine on the hillside overlooking the town.
+Taikodani Inari was built by the local lord to emulate the famous Fushimi Inari in Kyoto.
 It is possible to drive up, but the best way is to climb the hill through the tunnel of more than 1,100 vermillion torii that switchback up the hillside.
-The shrine itself is new and bright, and built mainly of concrete, but has great views down on to the town.
+The shrine itself is shiny and new, and built mainly of concrete, but has great views down on to the town.

 Sagi Mai, the White Heron dance is performed at Yasaka Shrine, near Takodani Inari, on July 20th and 27th .
 Originally from Kyoto, the dance came to Tsuwano via Yamaguchi City, the "Kyoto of the West", more than 400 years ago, and is the only version of the dance still performed in Japan in the traditional style.
-Two dancers dressed as a male and female heron, perform a dance that emulates the courtship of the birds.
+Two dancers dressed as a male and female heron perform a dance that emulates the courtship of the birds.
 The elaborate winged costumes are made from cypress and paulownia wood.
-The dance attracts thousands of visitors, but as it is performed at 11 locations around the town it is possible to get a decent view.
+The dance attracts thousands of visitors, but is performed at 11 locations around the town, making it possible to get a decent view.

 The Otome-toge Festival takes place on May 3rd to commemorate the Christian martyrs tortured and killed here.
 A procession starts from the Catholic Church in the Tonomachi district and ends at Maria Cathedral with a Mass.
 Christians from all over Japan attend.

-If you happen to be in town on August 15th, the Bon Odori dance is worth a look.
+Tsuwano's Bon Odori dance festival is on August 15th, and is worth a look.
 Dating from the Muromachi period (1336-1573), the dancers wear an unusual black and white outfit.

 The Tsuwano tourist office (Tel: 0856 72 1771) is right next to the station.
 Some English materials are available, and a little English is spoken.